Skip to content

 Learning.
 You solved a tricky auth bug on Monday.
 Wednesday the agent makes the exact same mistake.
 Groundhog Day, except instead of learning piano and ice sculpting, it's rediscovering the same dead-end solutions you already tried last week.
 Most memory plugins give you recall.
 Almost none give you learning.
 The agent doesn't retain judgment across sessions; it just carries notes.
 The right knowledge never made it into the window.

 Closing the loop.
 What did this session teach us?
 What should we work on next?
-That extraction step is where compounding happens.
-Everyone skips it.
+That extraction step is where people hope compounding happens.
+Easy to skip.
+I measured whether the corpus beats a curated baseline and the first A/B said no (Devlog #6).
+The habit still costs ~2 minutes.
+The moat is unproven.

-These are context lifecycle problems: everything that happens between "agent wrote code" and "code is actually good and the system learned something."
+These are context lifecycle problems: everything that happens between "agent wrote code" and "the work is proven, with an explicit decision about what is worth preserving."

 How AgentOps Was Born